WiLO-Networks/barrel-ai-privacy-policy/index.md

 4. You will receive confirmation once your account has been deleted

 Upon account deletion, we will:
-- Remove your account from Microsoft Entra ID External Identities or Google Sign-In
+- Remove your account from Microsoft Entra ID External Identities
 - Delete your email address and company name from our records
 - Any locally stored data on your device will be removed when you uninstall the App